 No wonder they are such a hot selling ingredient: They are gorgeous looking, with orange and green Fall colors, a velvety texture, a meaty and crunchy bite and a delicate and exuberant flavor.

 Since they are also commonly used in Mediterranean cuisine, aside from finding them in the US in Latin markets, one can find them at Italian grocery stores.
-But one can also find them during the summer season in some grocery stores and Farmer’s markets (continue for more information and photo).
+But one can also find them during the summer season in some grocery stores and Farmer’s markets.

 Continue reading Squash Blossoms